-Market-Defining Keywords: Find Out Where They're Getting Used so You Can Grab That Market
+Market-Defining Keywords: Find Out Where They're Being Used & How To Use Them Yourself

 Once you’ve compiled your list of market-defining keywords (MDKWs), it’s time to create queries and search for them in your favorite search engine.
 The following are a few ways you can do that.